 According to its website, Maran Tankers operates 53 vessels and has three more Greek-flagged VLCCs on order at Samsung Heavy.

 The firm ordered in total four LNG dual-fuel VLCCs at the Korean shipbuilder back in February 2021.

 Moreover, VesselsValue data shows that it paid about $104 million for each vessel that have MAN ME-GI propulsion and type C tanks.

-Maran Tankers expects to take delivery of the 320,500-dwt, Maria A. Angelicoussis, named after the CEO of Angelicoussis Shipping Group and the daughter of John Angelicoussis, in January as well.
+Maran Tankers expects to take delivery of the 320,500-dwt, Maria A. Angelicoussis, named after the wife of the group’s founder, Antonis I. Angelicoussis, in January as well.

 The two other LNG-powered VLCCs, Maran Danae and Maran Dinoe, should also join the fleet in March and June this year, respectively.